ScryEngineering/scrygroup.com/content/blog-posts/2019-09-24/Is-your-business-a-defacto-tech-company.md

 In SaaS (Software as a Service), producer/consumer roles can sometimes become less definitive, as people who were once producers become consumers of a product (think subscription-based software that lets you edit photos, create proposals, manage documents or content, do your accounting and more).

-When considering whether to rely on technology built by third parties or produce it in-house, consider the continuity risk to your business.
-Look to Microsoft Excel for an example - (DETAILS) .
-In this case, using external tools would have been a massive liability; it made sense not to outsource these things, since they were at the core of what makes the product unique.
+When debating whether to rely on technology built by third parties or produce it in-house, consider the continuity risk to your business.
+Look to Microsoft Excel for an example - as [Joel on Software](https://www.joelonsoftware.com/2001/10/14/in-defense-of-not-invented-here-syndrome/) notes, their development team's motto was.
+'Find the dependencies - and eliminate them.'
+In fact, Excel even had its own C compiler - a calculated measure designed to give Microsoft the quality control they needed.

+In this scenario, using external tools would have been a massive liability; it made sense not to outsource these things, since they were at the core of what made the product unique.

 If the people behind Excel lost the ability to change the core functionality due to a third party's decisions, the entire product would effectively die.
 Many technology products face a similar situation; they can't outsource their technology since the technology is their core competency.